Young Film Fest is an international film festival for young audiences aged 12 – 17.

 Over the course of three days, Young Film Fest presents the most interesting contemporary European films for young people, educates both its visitors and itself, connects contemporary art and film, and awards the Young Audience Award for European film.

 Since its inception, Young Film Fest has been constantly evolving, expanding and presenting a program focusing on film education, ranging from screenings of contemporary European films for young people, through thematic discussions to film education workshops.
-The program crosses the traditional boundaries between disciplines and is open not only to registered visitors aged 12-17, but also to the general public.
+The program crosses the traditional boundaries between disciplines and is open not only to the registered visitors aged 12-17, but also to the general public.